 The PVC pipe industry is an integral part of the VinylPlus® programme and is working to increase the recycling of PVC pipes across the EU.
 Collection schemes have been introduced and recycling undertaken through the European Plastic Pipes and Fittings Association (TEPPFA) with the support of Recovinyl.

-Around 50,000 tonnes of PVC pipes are recycled each year through the VinylPlus® programme.
+Around 30,000 tonnes of PVC pipes are recycled each year through the VinylPlus® programme.
 Since 2000, 820,000 tonnes of PVC pipes have been recycled.
-In addition, 75,000 tonnes of recycled PVC is used in new pipes each year, for instance in three-layer sewer pipes with a core made of recycled PVC.
+In addition, nearly 50,000 tonnes of recycled PVC is used in new pipes each year.

-According to the latest Recovinyl Traceability Study, PVC pipes take up 11% of all PVC recyclate in Europe – the third largest application area for recycled PVC after windows and profiles (42%) and traffic management (12%).
+According to the latest Recovinyl Traceability Study, PVC pipes take up 10% of all PVC recyclate in Europe – the fourth largest application area for recycled PVC after windows and profiles (39%), floor covering (26%), and traffic management (18%).

 Cost-Benefit Analyses confirm cost benefits of recycling